Start Here

 That can cause a confidence problem around sentiment and less and less people are then confident around the market.
 Again, this will impact the demand side, but we still see the supply rising.
 So those people who have to sell their properties will sell their properties at a lower price and that causes the whole thing to start to see property prices correct.

-So it’s important now, and it’s always been super important about where you buy property because not all properties are an equal.
-There are potentially some markets within a city location where this is less exaggerated in other areas.
 What we try to look for when buying the right properties in the right area, are what we call recession-proof locations.
 Sure, the values might also come down, but they don’t come down as much as some areas where there may be more mortgage stress, or there might be more people who are unemployed.
 It’s important to understand that property prices go up, and there will be corrections in the market from time to time so understanding what is causing that correction is really important when you’re going on your investment journey.

 Thanks for watching.